Natchpai/LQRx_InterleavedBuck/README.md

 ---

 ## Real-Time Scheduling & Timing
-To eliminate jitter and maintain strict deterministic behavior, the firmware execution respects a tightly designed digital control cycle layout
+To eliminate jitter, the firmware execution respects a tightly designed digital control cycle layout
 * **$t = 0.0\ \mu s$**: The High-Resolution Timer triggers the dual ADC to sample phase currents and output voltage simultaneously.
 * **$t = 0.0 \to 2.2\ \mu s$**: The MCU computes the discrete LQR full-state feedback law and pre-loads the computed duty cycles into the hardware shadow registers.
 * **$t = 5.0\ \mu s$**: Phase 1 hardware registers latch and update the duty cycle, yielding an exact **$1.0\ T_s$** loop latency.